Bartifay Law Offices Offers Help to Protect Your Home from Foreclosure

 Chapter 7 bankruptcy is the most popular type of bankruptcy.
 This is commonly because it is faster and easier than Chapter 13.
 It also typically results in a discharge of most unsecured debts.
 Relief from things such as medical bills, personal loans, and credit card bills can be a huge relief.

 If you are up to date on your mortgage payments when you file, you can continue making payments.
 Additionally, you may be able to exempt the equity you have in your home.
 This may protect your home from foreclosure.
-Unfortunately, if you have a lot of equity in your home or have already fallen behind on your payments when you file, you may face foreclosure.

 Chapter 13 Bankruptcy